 Phillip and Udo had to learn the hard way when planning and carrying out their phishing test.
 But the experience has shaped them.
 But you can already foresee this now: The results of the simulation were critical.
 Phishing emails will still be a problem for the near future.

-In order to prepare the employees in the best possible way and to gain a precise overview of the security awareness in the company, Phillip contacts experts who are familiar with the typical pitfalls and can give him the best advice on how to implement a phishing simulation.
+To best prepare employees and gain an accurate overview of security awareness within the company, Phillip turns to experts who know the typical pitfalls and can best advise him on implementing a phishing simulation.

 We agree with him: Happy, responsible employees are the best protection against cyber attacks.
 Our employees of our customers no longer take the issue lightly, but seriously.